-- Use similar colors to hide objects/ make them less prominent.
+Use similar colors to hide objects/ make them less prominent.

-- Place interesting, stimulating games near the patient (only to the extent the patient may enjoy
+	- Place interesting, stimulating games near the person (only to the extent the person may enjoy)

 	- Place reminiscence objects like albums, photographs, and posters within sight.

-- Arrange the daily routine such that the patient can walk around safely for at least some time.
+	- Arrange the daily routine such that the person can walk around safely for at least some time.
 For this, create a space that is safe to walk in.

-- Arrange the daily routine such that the patient spends at least part of the day feeling socially connected to others.
-For example, seat the patient where they can watch kids play, or watch neighboring activities, or be part of the family’s evening get-together.
+	- Arrange the daily routine such that the person spends at least part of the day feeling socially connected to others.
+For example, seat the person where they can watch kids play, or watch neighboring activities, or be part of the family’s evening get-together.
 Have some area where the person can spend time interacting with other family members.
 Ensure that the person does not feel isolated.

 	Reduce chances of tripping/ hurting.

 	- Have fewer objects on the floor and remove superfluous furniture.

 	- Remove sharp objects like knives (keep them locked)

-- Remove objects that could break and hurt the patient, such as crystal vases, glass, and porcelain plates.
+	- Remove objects that could break and hurt the person, such as crystal vases, glass, and porcelain plates.
 Keep them locked and take out only when using.

 	- Remove furniture with sharp edges.